dexplo/dataframe_image/README.md

 [![](https://img.shields.io/pypi/v/dataframe_image)](https://pypi.org/project/dataframe_image)
 [![PyPI - License](https://img.shields.io/pypi/l/dataframe_image)](LICENSE)

-A package to convert Jupyter Notebooks to either PDF or Markdown documents with the following extra functionality not provided directly by nbconvert:
+A package to convert Jupyter Notebooks to PDF and/or Markdown documents with the following extra functionality not provided directly by nbconvert:

 * Embedding pandas DataFrames into the final PDF or Markdown as they appear in the notebook
-* Downloading the notebook as a PDF appearing exactly as it does in your browser (using the print as PDF feature from chrome)
+* Downloading the notebook as a PDF appearing exactly as it does in a Chrome browser (using the print as PDF feature)
 * Extracting all images in markdown (inline, reference, attachments, and `<img>` tags)
-* Allowing the new document to be saved anywhere in your filesystem and correctly linking to resources
+* Allowing the new document to be saved anywhere in your filesystem and correctly linking the resources

 ## Motivation